Joshua Tree is quickly becoming a popular wedding and elopement destination for couples all around the world.

 Max capacity: 35 people, 8 cars

 Hidden Valley Picnic Area is a Joshua Tree wedding venue that’s only open from June-January.
 However, don’t let this deter you from looking at this venue as a possibility for your wedding.
 The Hidden Valley Picnic Area has open areas, Joshua Trees, and unusual rock formations.
+I personally love this area in the fall.

 Turkey Flats